 -Self released first single ‘Love Is Cold’ featured on Apple Music Rock Playlists: The A List: Rock, Breaking Rock, The New Rock

--Support + spins from Shawn @ KILO in CO Springs, Critter @ TAO in Carbondale, IL, Mike Heidemann @ WGN wants them in for live performance.
+-Support + spins from Shawn @ KILO in CO Springs, Critter @ TAO in Carbondale, IL, Mike Heidemann @ WGN requested them for live in-studio performance.

--Invited to play local stage at Warped Tour - Ventura, CA
+-Played local stage at Warped Tour - Ventura, CA 2018